-- 3.4.4.1 The law in NSW (Education Act 1990 / Amended 2009) states that a child is of compulsory school-age if the child is of or above the age of 6 years and below the minimum school leaving age.
+The law in NSW (Education Act 1990 / Amended 2009) states that a child is of compulsory school-age if the child is of or above the age of 6 years and below the minimum school leaving age.
 The minimum school leaving age is the age at which a child completes Year 10 of secondary education or the age of 17 years whichever comes first.
-A child who completes Year 10 of secondary education but who is below the age of 17 years is of compulsory school age unless the child participates, on a full time basis, in approved education or training or if the child is of or above the age of 15 years and is in paid work or a combination of approved education or training and paid work.
-Unsatisfactory school attendance may affect the awarding of a Record of Achievement (ROSA) School Certificate, Preliminary Certificate and the Higher School certificate (HSC). - 3.4.4.2 Students are required to attend school every day unless there is a reasonable excuse for non-attendance.
-All requests for exemption from attendance at school are to be made in writing to the Principal prior to the leave period on the relevant form.
-Parents should organise appointments for their children such as doctors, dentists etc outside school hours wherever possible.
-Families are expected to arrange holidays during school vacation periods, which are clearly marked on the College calendar. - 3.4.4.3 Parents are to telephone the school absentee line on the first morning of absence if their child is unable to attend school due to illness.
-A note of explanation is to be provided by the parents on the first day back at school after an absence.
-In some circumstances a doctors' certificate may also be required to explain an absence. - 3.4.4.4 The College has a duty of care to account for the whereabouts of students at all times during the school day.
+A child who completes Year 10 of secondary education but who is below the age of 17 years is of compulsory school age unless the child participates on a full time basis in approved education or training or if the child is of or above the age of 15 years and is in paid work or a combination of approved education or training and paid work.
+Unsatisfactory school attendance may affect the awarding of a Record of Achievement (ROSA) and the Higher School certificate (HSC).

+Students are required to attend school every day unless there is a reasonable excuse for nonattendance.
+All requests for exemption from attendance at school should be made in writing to the Principal prior to the leave period on the relevant form.
+Parents should organise appointments for their children to see doctors, dentists and so on outside school hours wherever possible.
+Families are expected to arrange holidays during school vacation periods, which are clearly marked on the College calendar.

+Parents should telephone the school absentee line on the first morning of absence if their child is unable to attend school due to illness.
+A note of explanation should be provided by the parents on the first day back at school after an absence.
+In some circumstances a doctors' certificate may also be required to explain an absence.

+The College has a duty of care to account for the whereabouts of students at all times during the school day.
 Attendance rolls are taken during each lesson.
 Student movement during lesson times is kept to a minimum.
 Any student who leaves a class will need to carry a permission note or a teacher diary entry.
 This includes trips to the toilets.
-Students who are found to be truanting school or specific classes will be required to make up for missed school time at a Saturday morning detention. - 3.4.4.5 Students are expected to be punctual to school and to classes.
+Students who are found to be truanting school or specific classes will be required to make up for missed school time at a Saturday morning detention.

+Students are expected to be punctual to school and to classes.
 Students who are late to school are required to sign in at the Student Services office on arrival.
 Students with an unreasonable pattern of lateness will be required to make up for lost time at an afternoon detention.